navythenerd/awesome-hammerspoon-framework/README.md

     settings.keymap = {
       {hyper = "hyper", key = "a", fn = ahf.mod.myfirstmod.foo},
       {hyper = "hyper_shift", key = "b", fn = ahf.mod.myfirstmod.bar}
     }

+    -- You may also specify pathwatchers, these are gonna be started automatically settings.pathwatcher = {
+      {path = "/root/dir", fn = ahf.mod.myfirstmod.foo},
+      {path = "/usr/local/bin", fn = ahf.mod.myfirstmod.bar},
+      ...
+    }

     -- You can add other settings, which then can be used by your extension